uesseu/ninwavelets/README.md

 - Use wavelets various wavelets
     + Generalized Morse(A flexible wavelet, which has two parameters.)
     + Morlet/Gabor(Frourier transformed version of Morlet/Gabor.)
-    + Shannon(It looks like Haar, when fourier transformed.)
     + Mexcan hat
     + May be more(It is easy to scale!)
 - Skipping one FFT when performing CWT.